-Common methods used for mechanical cell disruption include utilization of a Microfluidizer® processor, bead milling, sonication, high pressure homogenization, and French press.
+Common methods used for mechanical cell disruption include the utilization of a Microfluidizer® processor, bead milling, sonication, high-pressure homogenization, and French press.

 Bead milling is the process of passing particles through a chamber containing small beads, typically made out of either ceramic or metal, which work to grind the particles.
 When processing cells, this grinding mechanism can be used to lyse them.
 However, this method experiences issues surrounding temperature control and contamination from the beads themselves.

 Sonication uses the forces of ultrasonic waves in order to rupture cells.
 While this can be an efficient method to rupture cells, issues arise around temperature control and scalability.

 High-pressure homogenizers are typically valve-based systems that utilize the high shear forces that result from forcing material through a small orifice at high pressures in order to disrupt cells.
 Temperature control in these systems can be difficult, and the valve-based nature, which prioritizes constant volumetric flow rate vs. constant pressure, can lead to inconsistent processing results.

 A French press is similar to high-pressure homogenizers in that it combines high pressure with a small orifice in order to disrupt cells.
 However, the use of a French press is a very manual process, which is not scalable and does not have good temperature control.